Internet In Vanuatu -

 Data access on your smart phone, tablet, USB dongle or WiFi Hotspot is inexpensive when compared to Internet Cafes.
 Both networks offer GSM, 3G and 4G+

-TVL rates range from 50VT (about AUD 0.60 cents) for one day Internet with 75MB of data and free Facebook - to 2000VT (about AUD$25) for a month of data with 4500MB of data plus free Facebook.
+Vodaphone rates range from 50Vt (about AUD 0.65 cents) for one day Internet with 200MB of data and free Facebook - to 2000VT (about AUD$266) for a month of data with 3500MB of data plus free Facebook.

-Of course you need to have a SIM card for either DigiCel or TVL.
+Of course you need to have a SIM card for either DigiCel or Vodaphone.

 The Best Choice?

-I'd suggest getting both a TVL and a DigiCel SIM card; maybe have two smart phones or have the one SIM in a tablet or WIFI modem and the other in your smart phone, or have one phone with two sim cards.
-Since you are paying as you go if you get to an anchorage in Ambrym where you have DigiCel but no TVL you can still get on line.
-Plus if both networks are available you could test each with a low cost one day or one hour plan to see which one actually works better.
-And if your TVL account gets used up while cruising, you could switch to DigiCel and top up that account online.
+Get both a Vodaphone and a DigiCel SIM card; maybe have two smart phones or have the one SIM in a tablet or WIFI modem and the other in your smart phone, or have one phone with two sim cards.
+You are paying as you go so if you get to an anchorage where you have one service but not the other you can still get on line.
+Plus if both networks are available you could test each with a low cost one hour plan to see which one actually works better.
+And if your Vodaphone account gets used up while cruising, you could switch to DigiCel and top up that account online.